Summit: Conversations 2024

 Joyce Addai Davis chairs

-In conversation: Four winners of Black Excellence Scholarships from FACE: Mahalia Ellis, Nothando Ngwawaira, Meerim Mamatova, Joy Julius and and Joe Casely Hayford Scholarship winner Taya Francis in conversation.
+In conversation: Four winners of Black Excellence Scholarships from FACE: Mahalia Ellis, Nothando Ngwawaira, Meerim Mamatova, Joy Julius and and Joe Casely Hayford Scholarship winner Taya Francis.

 L-R Charlie Casely Hayford, Andrew Ibi, Joyce Addai-Davis, Kevin Brazant, Bonita Charles, Cheraine Donalea Scott